About Title IX at UCF

 Title IX is a federal law that prohibits discrimination based on the sex (gender) of employees and students of educational institutions that receive federal financial assistance.
 Title IX’s prohibition of sex discrimination includes prohibition of sexual harassment and sexual violence.
 Sexual harassment is unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, including rape and sexual assault.

 UCF does not tolerate sex discrimination, sexual harassment or sexual violence of any kind.
 This prohibition is further explained in the University’s Prohibition of Discrimination, Harassment and Related Interpersonal Violence.
-To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated Dawn Welkie as the University’s Title IX Coordinator.
-Dawn is charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the University.
+To ensure compliance with Title IX and other federal and state civil rights laws, the University has designated Matt Ricke as the University’s Title IX Coordinator.
+Matt is charged with monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the University.

 The What to do When a Student Reports Sexual Violence, Relationship Violence and/or Stalking document outlines the process and provides resources for assisting students and fulfilling the University’s reporting requirements for employees.